-A Student Enrichment Challenge will also be held for all identified students to evaluate their performance in a range of activities plotted against the Department of Education's High Potential and Gifted Education policy's Learning Characteristics and Domains and the Learning Disposition Wheel.
+A Student Enrichment Challenge will also be held for all identified students to evaluate their performance in a range of activities plotted against the Department of Education's High Potential and Gifted Education policy's Learning Characteristics and Domains.

 Cross referencing against all these areas will occur before final identification is decided upon.